 2. Set power-on behaviour

 Want to control your Philips Hue lights with your Google Home speakers or via Google Assistant?
-It's easily done, through the Google Home app for Android or iOS: from the front screen, tap Add, then Set up device, then the Have something already set up? option.
+It's easily done, through the Google Home app for Android or iOS: from the front screen, tap Add (the plus icon), then Set up device, then the Works with Google option.

 4. Connect Philips Hue to Amazon Alexa

 If you own an Amazon Echo rather than a Google Home smart speaker, you're not left out.
-Open up the Alexa app for Android or iOS, then choose Devices and All Devices.
-Tap the plus icon, choose Add Device, and pick Philips Hue from the list.
+Open up the Alexa app for Android or iOS, then choose Devices.
+Tap the Add icon (the plus symbol), choose Add Device, and pick Philips Hue from the list.

 As with Google Home and Google Assistant, you can then control your Hue bulbs with your voice or though the Alexa app (the Hue app carries on working as normal too).
 It's a neat way to combine smart lights from different manufacturers.

-5. Use an Amazon Echo Plus as a hub
+6. Use an Amazon Echo Plus, Echo Show or new Echo as a hub

-6. Add Ikea TrĂ„dfri lights to a Philips Hue system
+7. Add Ikea Tr√•dfri lights to a Philips Hue system

-Thanks to a free, official Windows and macOS desktop app that you can pick up from here, your Hue lights can smartly sync with the audio and visuals of a movie or video game running on your computer.
+Thanks to a free, official Windows and macOS desktop app, your Hue lights can smartly sync with the audio and visuals of a movie or video game running on your computer.
 Setup is simple and only takes a few steps, and we've written about the process in detail here.

 The Hue Sync app we mentioned in the previous tip works with music coming from your laptop or desktop too, but we're breaking this out as a separate entry in our list because there are a number of third-party apps that do the job very capably.